privateerproj/site/content/en/docs/users/install-plugins/_index.md

    cp plugin-binary $HOME/.privateer/bin
    ```

-   > [!NOTE]
-   > If the `$HOME/.privateer/bin` directory doesn't exist, it should have been created during Privateer installation.
-If it's missing, create it with `mkdir -p $HOME/.privateer/bin` or refer to the [Install Privateer](/docs/users/install-privateer/#post-installation-setup) guide.
+_**NOTE:** If the `$HOME/.privateer/bin` directory doesn't exist, it should have been created during Privateer installation.
+If it's missing, create it with `mkdir -p $HOME/.privateer/bin` or refer to the [Install Privateer](/docs/users/install-privateer/#post-installation-setup) guide._

 3. **Make it executable** (if needed):